The Ukraine Case Studies

 Case studies are a major approach for research on policy and practice particularly in areas that are new or not well developed nor heavily researched.
 They enable researchers to discover patterns and themes that enhance understanding of otherwise less coherent or disconnected events and actions.
 Case study research is well developed and covered by major works such as Robert Yin (2017) and Paul Diesing (2008).
 Embedded case studies focus on an identifiable part of a larger case study but follow the broad methodological approaches of case study research in general (Scholz and Tietje 2001).

 A case study cannot prove a theory or confirm a hypothesis.
 A case is unique, by definition – a particular case.
 However, it can be a means for discovering patterns and themes that could be sufficiently descriptive or explanatory that they can support actions, such as policy or practices to address this area or a similar area, such as a subsequent conflict.
-And case studies can be richly suggestive of theoretical concepts or other research that should be pursued.
+And case studies can be richly suggestive of theoretical concepts or other research that can be further pursued, such as our focus on ‘cognitive politics’.

 One of the features of systematic and in-depth case study research is that the findings are rarely a simple confirmation of initial expectations.
-They almost inevitably lead to new insights and discoveries that become suggestive of theory and concepts that can be further explored by additional research and critical debate.
+As we learn more about a case, the patterns and themes often lead to new insights and discoveries that become suggestive of theory and concepts that can be further explored by additional research and critical debate.

 Status of the Ukraine Case Studies

-These case studies are in early stages of development through working papers and the organisation of roundtable discussions.
-These roundtables have been designed to help launch the case research but also to refine our approach, illuminate key research questions, and identify potential ties with researchers in other universities and institutions.
+The Ukraine case studies are in varied stages of development through working papers, the organisation of roundtable discussions, and the funding for a survey of the public in Ukraine.
+The roundtables were designed to help launch the case research but also to refine our approach, illuminate key research questions, and identify potential ties with researchers in other universities and institutions.

 Roundtable Discussions

-The first roundtable was held at HIIG in Berlin in June 2023.
-Entitled, “Is the Invasion of Ukraine Reshaping ICT, R&D, and Cognitive Warfare?”, the workshop led to a range of questions that will be pursued in the second roundtable.
+The project was initiated by discussions at HIIG in Berlin in June of 2022, immediately after the full-scale invasion of Ukraine.
+The first roundtable discussion was held at HIIG in Berlin in June 2023.
+Entitled, “Is the Invasion of Ukraine Reshaping ICT, R&D, and Cognitive Warfare?”, the workshop led to a range of questions that were pursued in later roundtables and research.

 Working Papers and Publications